-Well, January 20th overnight and into January 21st of 2013 will go down in my memory as the first coldest days of winter up here in northern Minnesota.
+Well, overnight from January 20, 2012 to January 21, 2013 will go down in my memory as the coldest day of the winter season up here in northern Minnesota.

-Over the weekend before, it was cold, but only down to about -22 degrees.
+Over the previous weekend, it was cold, but only got down as low as about -22 degrees.

 But overnight on Sunday and on into Monday, we had about six inches of snow on the ground with the air temperature (that’s without windchill), of -30 degrees Fahrenheit!